Why I Don’t Expect Children to “Be on Their Best Behavior” Anymore

 A lifelong learner, Angela holds a B.A. in English and Secondary Education with teacher certification through the state of Illinois, an M.S. degree in Early Childhood Development from Erikson Institute with a specialization in Infant Studies, and a doctorate in Education with a specialization in Response to Intervention and Assessment.
 Her research centers around brain-based learning assessed by CLASS and its correlation to aggressive behaviors in preschool classrooms.
 She is currently a post-doctoral candidate in Erikson Institute’s Infant and Early Childhood Mental Health Certificate program, a mental health/educational consultant, and an adjunct faculty member.

-On a personal note, Angela loves teaching, learning, traveling, WITH her family: her husband of 27 years; their four children; and their dog, Honeybee.
+On a personal note, Angela loves teaching, learning, and traveling with her family: her husband of 27 years; their four children; and their dog, Honeybee.

 - The National Center for Learning Disabilities.
 (2020).
 Significant disproportionality in special education: Trends among black students.
 Washington, DC.